AndrewVSutherland/HGMs/PostgresSchema.md

 **Table** `hgm_families`:

-This table stores information for hypergeomtric families, each determined by hypergeometric data A,B (lists of integers)
+This table stores information for hypergeometric families, each determined by hypergeometric data A,B (lists of integers)

 Column | Type | Notes
 -------|------|------